 I have several euphorbia ‘Blackbirds’ planted throughout this space, providing that deep, dark maroon foliage year-round.

-As does the penstemon ‘Midnight Masquerade’.
+As does the penstemon ‘Midnight Masquerade’ that I featured above.

 In order for this garden to look good year-round, I also needed to focus on adding plenty of evergreen plants and trees.

 Along the top of the berm, I planted three evergreen citrus trees – a Washington Navel orange, (which I had and LOVED in my last garden), a Mandarinquat (which was a birthday present to my husband from my mother), and a ‘Meyer’ lemon tree.

 I also planted two Pineapple Guava trees (feijoa sellowiana.)